javascript

 .then(alert); // 1 (this is the same as (result => alert(result)))

-The meaning is the same: it ensures that the returned value is a promise and enables await.
+The meaning is the same: it ensures that the returned value is a promise and enables await

 Error handling

-If a promise resolves normally, then await promise returns the result.
-But in the case of a rejection, it throws the error, just as if there were a throw statement at that line.
+returns the result.
+But in the case of a rejection, it throws the error, just as if there were a throw

 This code: